 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5100 does not offer wifi capability.
+In contrast, the D5100 does not provide wifi capability.

 Both the D5100 and the G80 have been discontinued, but can regularly be found used on eBay.
 The D5100 was replaced by the Nikon D5200, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Is the Nikon D5100 better than the Panasonic G80 or vice versa?
 The listing below highlights the relative strengths of the two models.